Thesis and Dissertation

-Beginning in fall 2013 a student must submit the “Verification of Standards and Bibliography Management Software form”, which allows the student to indicate that the Standards for formatting were followed, to verify that bibliography management software was used, to provide the name of the software, and to indicate the word processing software used to produce the thesis or dissertation.
+The student must submit the “Verification of Standards and Bibliography Management Software form”, which indicates that the Standards for formatting were followed, verifies the bibliography management software used, provides the name of the software, and indicates the word processing software used to produce the thesis or dissertation.

-The thesis or dissertation is submitted electronically to the Graduate School Dean.
-The thesis or dissertation should not be submitted until all committee editorial comments and corrections are appropriately addressed.
-The electronic copy is submitted in the software used to produce it, not as a pdf for the first format review.
+The thesis or dissertation is submitted electronically to UTC Scholar, (submissions guidelines @ http://scholar.utc.edu/theses/) The thesis or dissertation should not be submitted until all committee editorial comments and corrections are appropriately addressed.

 - Make sure your paper is in an acceptable format.
 UTC Scholar accepts papers in Microsoft Word (DOC) or (DOCX), Rich Text Format (RTF), or Adobe Acrobat (PDF).
 MS Word or Rich Text Format is preferred.

 Upon completion of the initial format review, the thesis or dissertation will be accepted or returned to the student for corrections.
 If the document is not accepted, the student must make the requested corrections and re-submit a revised electronic copy for review.
 The review process continues until the document is deemed acceptable.